-Green Bay National Wildlife Refuge consists of Hog Island (2 acres), Plum Island (325 acres) and Pilot Island (3.7 acres).
+Green Bay National Wildlife Refuge consists of Hog Island (2 acres), Plum Island (325 acres), Pilot Island (3.7 acres), St. Martin Island (1,260 acres, not entire island), and Rocky Island (10 acres).
 The islands are located in Lake Michigan, near Washington Island, off the tip of Wisconsin’s Door Peninsula.

 In 1912, Hog Island was set aside as a preserve and breeding ground for native birds.
 Green Bay National Wildlife Refuge became the 28th refuge in the U.S. and second in the Great Lakes region.
 Hog Island and nearby Gravel Island National Wildlife Refuge (Gravel and Spider Islands) make up the Wisconsin Islands Wilderness Area.

 Plum and Pilot Islands were transferred from the U.S. Coast Guard to the U.S. Fish and Wildlife Service in 2007.
 The islands were acquired to protect additional migratory bird and endangered species habitat in the Great Lakes Basin Ecosystem.
 All public use is prohibited on Hog and Pilot Islands due to ground nesting by migratory birds and the limited and treacherous access.